julianpoemp/oc-backup/README.md

 ## Requirements

-1. You need enough disk space on the destination of the backup (min. the size of your owncloud/nextcloud directory).
+1. Make sure that your webserver's operating system is Linux.
-2. Make sure that your webserver's operating system is Linux.
+2. You need enough disk space on the destination of the backup (max. the size of your owncloud/nextcloud directory). **Tip: You can download parts of the backup while it's running (only full created parts, not the temporary ones!).
+As soon as the download finished you can remove the downloaded parts.**
 3. You need terminal access (SSH or local) to the webserver where owncloud is installed in order to run this script.
 [What if I do not have SSH access?](#what-if-i-do-not-have-access-to-my-webserver)
 4. Make sure that the commands `zip` and `mysqldump` exist.

-## Installaation & Run
+## Installation & Run

 1. Upload the oc_backup.sh script and the oc_backup.cfg to your webserver, next to the owncloud installation folder.
 2. Change the oc_backup.cfg file with the data of your owncloud installation.
 See [config example](#example-config-file).